More

 Instructions:

 Fill an empty tissue box with craft paper, and attach it to pantyhose.
 Wrap the socks around your child’s waist with the box at the back.
-The idea is that the kid with the feathers has to jump until they are sure that all the feathers fall from the tissue box.
+The idea is that the kid with the feathers has to jump until they are sure all the feathers fall from the tissue box.

-9. DIY Turkey Treats
+8. DIY Turkey Treats

 Delicacies and treats for guests and kids are a must on Thanksgiving Day.
 Help your little ones make DIY Treat ornaments with sweet treats or breakfast cereals.